Skip to content

 Section titled “Failures are preserved more carefully than successes”

-Because the verdict is prose, not a score, a NotRealised investment carries an elevated lessons-learned field — and its record sits in the corporate memory more visibly than the successes, not less.
+Because the verdict is prose rather than a score, a NotRealised investment carries an elevated lessons field.
+Its record sits in the corporate memory more visibly than the successes, not less.
 The next sponsor about to fund a similar business case needs the honest account of the one that didn’t land.
-A single realised-ROI cell would have flattened that into a red square someone would rather not click.
+A single realised-ROI cell flattens that into a red square no one wants to click.
 The prose keeps the lesson findable.
-(This is the “kill with dignity” principle in action.)
+(This is “kill with dignity” in action.)

 What this means when you’re using Tollgate